aunovis/secure_sum/README.md

 </details>

-A more persistent way is to write create a fiel called `.env` with the content `GITHUB_TOKEN=<your PAT>` in the folder from which you are calling Secure Sum.
+A more persistent way is to write create a file called `.env` with the content `GITHUB_TOKEN=<your PAT>` in the folder from which you are calling Secure Sum.

 > If you create a `.env` file inside a repository, do not forget to add it to your `.gitignore` file (or the analogous ignore file for your versioning ecosystem).
 You will leak secrets otherwise!